Important notice to all our clients

 Services not offered

-WE CANNOT ACCEPT MEDICAL MARIJUANA samples due to MSU compliance with federal policy.
+- We CANNOT ACCEPT MARIJUANA samples due to MSU compliance with federal policy.

 - Mushroom identification.